A 3-dimensional analysis of face-mask removal tools in inducing helmet movement

 National Athletic Trainers Association

 Swartz, Erik E.; Armstrong, Charles W.; Rankin, James M.; and Rogers, Burton, "A 3-dimensional analysis of face-mask removal tools in inducing helmet movement" (2002).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 12.

 Copyright © National Athletic Trainers' Association, Inc.